Boomerang X Accessibility Report

 Adjust Mouse/Stick Sensitivity: Adjust how sensitive mouse/stick controls are.

-Boomerang X has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in Boomerang X which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 High Contrast Mode: There is high contrast between elements that need to be distinguished from each other, such as characters, interactive objects and game environment, either by default or a high contrast mode.
 This is different to a slider that increases contrast between light and dark.